KamandPrompt/sysadmin-test/README.md

 # SNTC Server System Administator Test

 This repository has been made specifically for selection of volunteers who can be administrators to the SNTC server now and in the future.
+The first such test was help in  2018 and now its second iteration is being held in May 2019.

+The problem set from both years are available in the respective titled folder.

 ## About the problemset